sitnaltax/kids-dominion/README.md

 3. Buy more cards.
     * You can buy cards with a total cost (the bottom left number) of the value of the "Coin" cards you play.
 You can buy any number of cards that you can afford, and you don't have to buy cards if you don't want to.
     * When you buy a card, put it in your play area, with the other cards you played this turn.
 It doesn't do anything on the turn you buy it.
+    * You can't buy cards if their supply is exhausted.

 4. Clean up.
     * If you played any cards with a Recycle symbol this turn that you haven't already returned, put them back now.
 (This doesn't affect Recycle cards that you just bought them, of course.)